BatmansButler/GECO-Proposal/AlfredProposal.md

 Facilitating the inheritance of digital assets upon incapacitation or death represents a critical gap in decentralized key management.
 We believe giving people access to data on such a pivotal event can be used to deliver a number of services not limited to cryptocurrency inheritance, including simple notifications and fiat inheritance.

 ### Features
+- Digital Estate Inheritance

+Estate owners designate how their assets will be divided among their chosen beneficiaries when the time comes.
+An executor may be added to assist beneficiaries with the distribution process and to help in settling any outstanding loans.
+The Alfred Estate dApp makes the process of inheritance distribution simple.

 - Create or Sync Wallet

-Create Wallet allows the user to make a Gnosis Safe whose contents may be made available to beneficiaries by entering an Ethereum wallet address.
-Sync wallet allows users to sync a wallet and make its contents available to beneficiaries.
+Create Wallet allows the user to make a Gnosis Safe that is automatically connected to and protected by their Alfred Estate.
+Sync Wallet allows users to connect an existing Gnosis Safe with their estate.
+By connecting a Gnosis Safe Wallet to an Alfred Estate any assets stored in the wallet are protected.

+- Wallet/Estate Recovery

+The Alfred Estate smart contract is a Gnosis Safe Recovery Module.
+If access to a wallet is lost while the owner is alive, the Gnosis Safe can be recovered using the Alfred Estate.
+Recovery involves the assistance of beneficiaries and optionally the executor of the estate according to the owners prior specifications.

 - Dashboard

   - Set/Edit Beneficiaries
   - Set Executor (if desired)
-  - Claim Funds
+  - Distribute/Claim Funds

 ### Team description
 - Aaron Anderson brings dApps to market as a dApp engineer and cofounder of Web3Devs and Ching!